30+ Examples of HTML5 Websites

 Depending on the goal, you may find useful one or another option.
 Consider two popular solutions:

 - Slides – Slides lets you create a free HTML5 website template that is universal and works perfectly well for all niches.
-It comes with 200 field-tested slides, 30 pre-made panels, and a bunch of standalone hand-crafted components with ultra-modern look like sliders, contact forms, popups, buttons, and others so that you can assemble any web page you want in no time.
+It comes with 200 field-tested slides app examples, 30 pre-made panels, and a bunch of standalone hand-crafted components with ultra-modern look like sliders, contact forms, popups, buttons, and others so that you can assemble any web page you want in no time.

 - Startup – Startup is a free Bootstrap builder focusing on landing pages that gets the most out of HTML5.
 This award-winning app combines a comfortable environment with a drag-and-drop playground in the core and a vast potential that offers more than 300 regularly updated, fully responsive, and good-looking blocks to let the client’s imagination run riot.